-- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Assessing compliance with agreements and expenditure requirements. - Obtaining, from legal counsel, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.
+- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity and expenditure budgets for future periods. - Obtaining, from legal counsel, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.